 By Tasha Mesina, Cindra Grooming Products

 Golden Retrievers are known for their beautiful, flowing coats — but that same coat is also one of the most commonly misunderstood.
-Goldens are double-coated sporting dogs bred to work in wet, cold environments.
-Their coat is functional first, cosmetic second.
+I've groomed a lot of Goldens over the years, and the coat is functional first, cosmetic second: these are double-coated sporting dogs bred to work in wet, cold environments.

 Choosing the best shampoo for a Golden Retriever isn't about shine alone.
 It's about preserving coat function, protecting the skin barrier, and maintaining proper oil balance without buildup or stripping.